tdcosim/TDcoSim/docs/user_guide/user_guide_der_parameters.md

 # Fast DER and Detailed DER parameters

 Detailed DER and Fast DER are two model types available to the user (through the **config** file).
 Detailed DER will use a Dynamic Phasor models while the Fast DER will use Dynamic current inject models.
 Since the modeling approaches are different, both the model use different set of parameters.
-Here the parameters for each are described.

 ## Fast DER
 The Fast DER is based on the DER_A model developed by EPRI and made available through commercial simulation software like PSS/E and PSLF.
 Note that the user need to populate the Fast DER parameters.
-They are automatically populated from the default values.
+They are automatically populated from the default values which can be accessed [here](https://github.com/tdcosim/TDcoSim/blob/v2_test/config/fast_der_default.json).

 * **Circuit parameters**
   * *xf (float):* Voltage source reactance.